 Current Research and Scholarly Interests

-The major emphasis of my work in the past decade has been focused on the future of academic pediatrics and pediatric rheumatology through providing training, research opportunities and environments to nurture and challenge future pediatric rheumatologists and subspecialists, and has now expanded to encompass design of new models of care for children with complex chronic illness
+The major emphasis of my early work was understanding the role of cytokines and cytokine inhibitors in immune and autoimmune diseases.
+In the past 2 decades has been focused on the future of academic pediatrics and pediatric rheumatology through providing training, research opportunities and environments to nurture and challenge future pediatric academic subspecialists.
+Since 2012, my scope has expanded to include improving care for children with medical complexity and how to improve the resilience, well-being and sense of purpose in work for the clinical care team.